Contributor Guide

 How do I submit a bug report?

-Bugs are tracked on the official issue tracker where you can create a new one and provide the following information by filling in the template.
+Bugs are tracked on the official issue tracker where you can create a new issue and provide the following information using the template.

 Explain the problem and include additional details to help maintainers reproduce the problem:

-• Provide specific examples to demonstrate the steps to reproduce the issue.
-Include links to files or GitHub projects, or copy-paste-able snippets, which you use in those examples.
+• Steps to Reproduce: Outline the exact steps that lead to the issue.
+Include specific examples, links to relevant files or GitHub projects, and code snippets.

 Provide more context by answering these questions:

-• Did the problem start happening recently (e.g. after updating to a new version of EasyGraph) or was this always a problem?
+• Did the issue start recently, such as after updating to a new version of EasyGraph, or has it always been a problem?

 • If the problem started happening recently, can you reproduce the problem in an older version of EasyGraph?
-What’s the most recent version in which the problem doesn’t happen?
+What is the most recent version in which the problem does not occur?

 Include details about your configuration and environment: